Moses Brown: Early life

-Moses Brown was born in Providence, Rhode Island on September 23, 1738, the son of James Brown II and Hope Power Brown.
+Moses Brown was born in Providence in the Colony of Rhode Island and Providence Plantations on September 23, 1738, the son of James Brown II and Hope (Power) Brown.
 He was the grandson of Baptist minister James Brown (1666–1732), and his father was a prosperous merchant.

-The family firm was active in distilling rum, owned an iron furnace, and took part in a wide variety of merchant activities including sponsoring the ill-fated and notorious voyage of the slave ship Sally in 1764.
-Moses Brown's father died in 1739, and Moses was raised in the family of his uncle Obadiah Brown, who was primarily responsible for running the firm's spermaceti works.
-Following Obadiah's death in 1762, Moses served as executor of his estate.
-Shares in the farming and shipping business were divided between Moses and his three brothers, Nicholas, Joseph, and John, and the business was renamed as Nicholas Brown & Co.
+The family firm was active in distilling rum, owned an iron furnace, and took part in a wide variety of merchant activities, including the slave trade.
+It sponsored the ill-fated and notorious voyage of the slave ship Sally in 1764, in which at least 109 Africans died.

+Moses Brown's father died in 1739, and Moses was raised in the family of his uncle Obadiah Brown, who was primarily responsible for running the firm's spermaceti works derived from whaling.
+After Obadiah died in 1762, Moses served as executor of his estate.
+Shares in the farming and shipping business were divided among Moses and his brothers Nicholas, Joseph, and John.
+They renamed the business as Nicholas Brown & Co.

 The brothers were co-founders of the College in the English Colony of Rhode Island and Providence Plantations, later renamed Brown University after Nicholas's son.
 The family was active in the Baptist community of Providence and were descendants of Chad Brown (c.
-1600 – 1650), a Baptist minister who co-founded Providence with Roger Williams.
-Moses had a sister, Mary.
+1600 – 1650), a Baptist minister who co-founded Providence Plantations with Roger Williams.

-Brown's brother-in-law and business partner, Jabez Bowen was a notable Rhode Island political figure.
-Moses Brown eventually differentiated himself from his family by converting to Quakerism.

-A chest of drawers belonging to Brown currently resides in a Private Collection. it was likely made in Providence, Rhode Island.

-Moses Brown married his cousin Anna Brown (daughter of his uncle Obadiah) in 1764.
-They had two surviving children: Sarah (1764–1794, married William Almy) and Obadiah (1771–1822), as well as a daughter who died young.
-Moses also served as a deputy to the Rhode Island General Assembly from 1764 to 1771, and he served on a committee to oppose the Stamp Act in 1765.
-In 1769, he participated in efforts to move the College in the English Colony of Rhode Island and Providence Plantations to Providence from Warren, Rhode Island.
-The four Brown brothers donated family land passed down from Chad Brown for the new campus.
+Brown married his cousin Anna Brown (daughter of his uncle Obadiah) in 1764.
+They had two surviving children: Sarah (1764–1794, married William Almy) and Obadiah (1771–1822), and a daughter who died young.
+Brown served as a deputy to the Rhode Island General Assembly from 1764 to 1771, and he served on a committee to oppose the Stamp Act in 1765.
+In 1769, he participated in efforts to move the college in the English Colony of Rhode Island and Providence Plantations to Providence from Warren, Rhode Island.
+The four Brown brothers donated family land for the new campus that had been passed down from Chad Brown.

 Brown's wife Anna died in 1773.
-He gradually retired from the family business and began his involvement with Quaker meetings.
-The following year, under the influence of his children's tutor, Job Scott, he formally became a member of the Society of Friends.
+He gradually retired from the family business and began his involvement with the Quakers.

 American Revolution

-Following their brother John Brown's arrest in with the Gaspee affair that helped trigger the American Revolutionary War, Moses and Joseph Brown delivered to the English in Boston a proposal that Rhode Island's preparations to resist royal authority be stopped if John Brown was released.
+His brother John Brown was arrested in the Gaspee affair, which helped to trigger the American Revolutionary War.
+Moses and Joseph Brown delivered a proposal to English colonial officials in Boston that Rhode Island's preparations to resist royal authority would be stopped if John Brown was released.